Qumulo/docs/administrator-guide/qumulo-core/using-access-tokens.md

 This section explains how to create and use access tokens&mdash;by using the Qumulo REST API, Python SDK, and `qq` CLI&mdash;to authenticate external services to Qumulo Core.

-_Access tokens_ are let a user to authenticate to the Qumulo REST API without having to complete repetitive login procedures.
+In Qumulo Core 5.3.0 (and higher), _access tokens_ let a user to authenticate to the Qumulo REST API without having to complete repetitive login procedures.
+Access tokens provide an alternative to session-based authentication that the `qq login` CLI command and the Web UI use

 Unlike _user bearer tokens_ (that have a short expiration time and require a password to refresh), access tokens are long-lived.
 Commonly, access tokens support authentication for services, long-lived automation processes, and programmatic REST API access that doesn't require user input.

 An access token returns a _bearer token_, an item in the Authorization HTTP header which acts as the authentication mechanism for the REST API.

-Qumulo Core 5.3.0 (and higher) supports using access tokens as an alternative to session-based authentication that the `qq login` CLI command and the Web UI use.

 {{site.data.alerts.important}}
 <ul>